andersmurphy/andersmurphy-blog/resources/posts/2018-11-18-clojure-juxt-and-separate.md

 Title: Clojure: juxt and separate

-Juxt is one of those higher order function that you never knew you needed.
+Juxt is one of those higher order functions that you never knew you needed.
 Despite not using it that often I find it can still be surprisingly useful.
 Let's check out the docs.

 ```clojure
 => (docs juxt)